 or grab the APK from the link below.

 Rbrowser is pretty much the same to other Chromium browser when it comes to features but, what’s different is the design.
 It brings back the old classic browser look that we had during Android 4.0 Ice Cream Sandwich and Android 4.1 Jelly bean.
 Apart from that, there’s obviously Snapdragon optimization, as it’s a version of CAF browser/SWE browser.
-You also get a quick shortcut to open a new Incognito tab and the settings are well organized for you to explore.

 Use these browsers on your Snapdragon-powered device